Westminster Royals

-The Westminster Royals (also Westminster United or New Westminster Royals FC) is a Canadian soccer club based in New Westminster, British Columbia.
-It has the distinction of winning Canada Soccer's The Challenge Trophy eight times, setting the existing record for most domestic cup championships by a team in Canada.
+The Westminster Royals (also Westminster United or New Westminster Royals FC) were a Canadian soccer club based in New Westminster, British Columbia.
+It has the distinction of winning Canada Soccer's The Challenge Trophy nine times, setting the existing record for most domestic cup championships by a team in Canada.
 Originally known as Westminster United in 1912, they were Canada's dominant team for close to a decade from when they were known as the Westminster Royals in the 1920s and 1930s.
 They were later known as New Westminster Royals FC when they rejoined the Pacific Coast League in 1948–49.

+From their first of two dynasties, they became the first Canadian team to win the Challenge Trophy four times (1928, 1930, 1931, 1936).

 History

 First national championship

-The Royals first attracted national attention in the 1927–1928 season when they won the national championship with a team considered to be one of the finest of its time.
+The Royals first attracted national attention in the 1927–1928 season when they won the Dominion of Canada Football Championship with a team considered to be one of the finest of its time.
 After winning the qualifying competition in B.C. the Royals went on to defeat the Alberta champions Edmonton Canadian Legion 4-0 and 9–6, before heading east to Winnipeg where they beat the local club Westbrook 7-1 and 2–0 in the western final to advance to the national final played at Carruthers Park.
 The opposition from the east was Montreal CNR and the Royals won a close game 3-2 and were expected to clinch the title in the second game but were upset by two goals to one, with Montreal forcing a third game.
 This time Westminster made no mistake winning by 6 goals to one.
 That game was played on Wednesday August 1, 1928.

 Just seven weeks later the Royals opened the 1928–1929 season against another New Westminster club, Sapperton and played through the regular season without losing a game.
 In the qualifying competition for the national championship the defending champions defeated B.C. telephone, then St. Andrews before being beaten 1-3 and 3-5 by the St. Saviours club of Vancouver and eliminated.